chrisking/kilncode/_drafts/the-implausibility-of-antifragile-software.markdown

 A few years ago Netflix started a program called [Chaos Monkey](https://github.com/Netflix/SimianArmy), this tool let Netflix test its ability to sense, scale, and swarm automatically by destroying virtual machines running core bits of Netflix's infrastructre.
 With random small pieces of their production infrasctructure being constantly removed they could quickly see which pieces of their infrascture could heal itself automatically and which pieces needed more work.
 The program was incredibly successful in helping Netflix reduce downtime and they have extended it since then to many more specialized chaos enducing applications.
 An even more destructive entity has also gained a bit of popularity called [Chaos Gorilla](https://github.com/Netflix/SimianArmy), like its monkey counterpoart it deletes components of the Netflix infrasctructure but instead of just virtual machines it simulates the outage of entire availability zones.
 A full list of their simian agents can be found [here](http://techblog.netflix.com/2011/07/netflix-simian-army.html).
 When the infrastructure of an application can take the removal of an entire geographic region of servers and continue to operate as intended, it is safe to say it is truly a resilient application.

 Singh as aforementioned said the two components of an antifragile software entity are fault tolerance and regular induction of failures.
-Here we see that Netflix has accomplished this and that yet they are still vulnerable to a Black Swan event, so while resilient, they are not antifragile.
+Here we see that Netflix has accomplished this and that yet they are still vulnerable to a Black Swan event, so while resilient, they are not antifragile yet.

 ## Conclusion

-By creating robust yet fragile software, we are removing many known issues such as single server failure or data loss.
-We have done nothing to address the impact of a Black Swan, as by definition, we cannot do anything, and having done all we can

-Given the complexity from distrubted systems we are probably opening ourselves up to many more potential Black Swans.
-We are a the same time removing a ton of known issues and deploying software that is resilient to most of our known attackers, and given the dynamic nature of our industry that is probably the smart thing to do.

-Rather than focusing on making software antifragile (Some form of intelligent AI that rewrites itself upon a stressor), we gain by creating simpler projects that properly handle a known set of conditions and address some need we as humans have identified.

-This should be enough for developers to deal with, if a Black Swan occurs, a simpler path is to take what has been learned before and leverage that in the new environment.
-In this way, we may be antifragile, but there is no need to pretend our creations are.
+Antifragile pieces of software that are self modifying may become more common place in the future as artificial intelligence methods improve but we seem to be a ways away from those now.
+Until the resilience provides us as software developers the best means of ensuring the continued success of our products.
+Even if a Black Swan should arise and destroy the industry the application exists for, it does not necessarily matter.
+The skills to understand problems are in the heads of your developers, and the lessons learned building a resilient platform can be utalized to build whatever software this new world demands.
+In that way we as developers are certainly antifragile ourselves, even if our software is not.

 ### Further Reading:

 ##### Antifragile: